etherluka/flying-squirrel-stat/What-is-model-comparision-F-test.md

 ---

-# [What if the coefficients are not zero, but equal?]
+# ■ What if the coefficients are not zero, but equal?

 ## H₀: β₂ = β₃